bogyz123/Instalock/README.md

 Instalock is open-source (Form1.cs), you can learn both C# & how LeagueClient works behind the scenes.
 More features soon to come.
 Written by Bogdan!

+## Usage
+You can download compiled version by clicking on Releases (Instalock V1.1) and downloading it!